bts-mbds-precourse/bts-mbds-precourse-team1/README.md

 # Project Description / Abstract

-This project examines a collection of global temperature time series (monthly frequency) for major cities collected by Berkeley Earth from other primary sources.
-Various trends and ...
+This project examines a collection of global temperature time series for major cities collected by Berkeley Earth from other primary sources.
+The series consists of monthly data starting from 1750 until 2017.
+We develop Python code to download the data and convert it into data frames, a format which allows us to write Python code to clean, manipulate, and analyze the data.
+We further to look for insights from the data, such as the extent of temperature change in major cities and possible factors driving these differences.

 # Dataset